fbpx

 #5 Birthing Cave Hike (Unique Easy Hike in Sedona, AZ)

-The Birthing Cave hike is a unique and fascinating hike that takes you to a sacred Native American site in Sedona.
+The Birthing Cave hike is a unique easy hike that takes you to a sacred, teardrop-shaped cave and Native American site in Sedona.

 The trail to Birthing Cave is 1.9 miles round trip, so it’s a great option for a quick adventure on your Sedona itinerary.